What is Conversation Intelligence?

 What is conversation intelligence?

-In short, conversation intelligence refers to the ability to identify and react to signals in verbal communications.
+In short, conversation intelligence refers to the ability to identify and react to signals in communications.

-Conversation intelligence tools allow you to do just that.
-With these solutions, you can capture your customer communications through call recordings, transcriptions, scoring, and more in order to revisit your conversations and mine them for information about what your customers want and need.
+With these solutions, you can capture your customer communications through call recordings, transcriptions, activity scoring, and more in order to revisit your conversations and mine them for information about what your customers want and need.

 Insights such as these empower you and your team to make decisions around how you can better serve your customers, while also improving internal processes to achieve your unique sales or business goals.